 🗒 Substitutions + Variations

-- Swap sausage for smoked turkey to lighten it up.
+- Swap sausage for smoked turkey or sausage to lighten it up.

 - Make it vegetarian with vegetable broth + vegan sausage.

-- Use spinach in place of kale for a softer, milder green.
+- Use kale in place of collard greens.

 - Add a splash of apple cider vinegar at the end for brightness.